nicolasdugue/DirectedLouvain/README.md

     src dest [weight]

+Weighted graphs are automatically recognized by the program and there is no need to specify it in the command line.
 Moreover, it is **mandatory** that vertices of the input graph are numbered from `0` to `n-1`.
 To ensure a proper computation of the communities, the default computation encompasses a renumbering of the input graph.
 The option `-n` indicates that the graph is already numbered from `0` to `n-1` and hence avoids renumbering.